-All meal plans include flex.
-Unused flex dollars will carry over from fall to spring semester; however, they do not carry over to the next academic year.
-Unused flex dollars lapse to the university at the end of each spring semester.
+All meal plans include dining.
+Unused dining dollars will carry over from fall to spring semester; however, they do not carry over to the next academic year.
+Unused dining dollars lapse to the university at the end of each spring semester.